contao/docs-archive/manual/en/01-installation/manual-update.md

 ## Updating Contao

 Contao 4 can be updated through Composer.
-This includes the core system (contao/core-bundle) and all its dependencies (Symfony, bundles, external libraries, etc.).
+This includes the core system (contao/core-bundle and all other Contao bundles) and all its dependencies (Symfony, bundles, external libraries, etc.).

 Before an update, you should always back up the following files and folders just in case there is an error or you accidentally override them: